 Advance travel planning and early visa application are important.
 If you plan to apply for a nonimmigrant visa to come to the United States as a temporary visitor, please review the current wait time for an interview using the tool below.
 Not all visa applications can be completed on the day of the interview; please read the information below for more details.

-The estimated wait time to receive an interview appointment at a U.S. Embassy or Consulate can change weekly and is based on actual incoming workload and staffing.
-These are estimates only and do not guarantee the availability of an appointment.
+The estimated wait time to receive a nonimmigrant visa interview appointment at a U.S. embassy or consulate and is based on workload and staffing and can vary from week to week.
+The information provided is an estimate and does not guarantee the availability of an appointment.

 Qualifications for an Expedited Interview Appointment

 Consular sections overseas may be able to expedite your interview date if there is an urgent, unforeseen situation such as a funeral, medical emergency, or school start date.
 The process to request an expedited nonimmigrant visa interview varies by location.
 You should refer to the instructions on the website of the Embassy or Consulate Visa Section where you will interview, or on their online appointment scheduling site.
 You will need to provide proof of the need for an earlier appointment.